MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 To see change the set of phone numbers that are included in the meeting invites of the users is your organization see [Set the phone numbers included on invites in Microsoft Teams](set-the-phone-numbers-included-on-invites-in-teams.md)

-## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCC High and DOD.
+## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCC High and DoD.

-The following are Audio Conferencing capabilities that are not supported in Audio Conferencing with Direct Routing for GCC High and DOD:
+The following are Audio Conferencing capabilities that are not supported in Audio Conferencing with Direct Routing for GCC High and DoD:

 - Entry & exit notifications using name recording.
 For Audio Conferencing with Direct Routing, entry & exit notifications are played in the meeting as tones.